EMD F40C: History

 In the early 1970s, the Milwaukee Road operated two commuter rail lines in Chicago: the Milwaukee District North Line to Fox Lake via the Canadian Pacific's C&M Subdivision, and the Milwaukee District West Line to Elgin via the CP's Elgin Subdivision.
 The operation of these lines was subsidized by local transit agencies.
 In 1974, two local agencies, the North West Suburban Mass Transit District and the North Suburban Mass Transit District funded the acquisition of 15 F40Cs for use on the Milwaukee lines.
 The locomotives were numbered 40-54, and were passed to Metra on the latter's creation in the 1980s, being renumbered to 600-614, but they continued to operate on the ex-Milwaukee lines.

 The F40Cs were withdrawn from regular service with the arrival of new MPI MP36PH-3S locomotives in 2003–2004.
 Twelve were sold to locomotive leasing corporations Helm Leasing and one to National Railway Equipment.
 The remaining two, Nos.
 611 and 614, were retained and stored at Western Avenue railyard.
 Both were reactivated in January 2005 after problems with the MPI MP36PH-3Ss.
 In 2005, Kansas City Southern signed a contract with Helm Leasing to use 12 for nine months.

-In the spring of 2009, Nos.
+In the spring of 2008, Nos.
 611 and 614 were returned to revenue service on both of Metra's ex-Milwaukee Road commuter lines.
 This was done while the oldest units in Metra's EMD F40PH fleet were being rebuilt.
-Towards the end of 2016, with many F40PH-2 and F40PHM-2 locomotives being sent out for rebuild, there was an increased likelihood that 611 and 614 would be put back into service, but this never came to be.
+Towards the end of 2016, with many F40PH-2 and F40PHM-2 locomotives being sent out for rebuild, there was an increased likelihood that 611 and 614 would be put back into service.
+Despite this, neither had seen regular service since 2012.

-Currently, No. 611 is left to fill the roles of locomotives that have broken down or are being rebuilt.
-Despite this, it has not seen regular service since 2012.
 Metra at one time did have plans to rebuild both remaining F40Cs to test new prime movers and control packages, but due to a lack of bidders, this plan has been put on hold indefinitely.
-No. 611 continues to remain stored in Metra's Western Avenue rail yard, while No. 614 was donated by Metra to the Illinois Railway Museum in February 2025.
-Plans call for No. 614 to eventually be restored back to operating condition.